BigPolarBear1/factorization/README.md

 To do:

 1. The calculations in sieve() need to be speed up many many times more so that we can us a much bigger quad_size parameter.
 2. Currently it only uses -sbase... which is the small factor base.. but we should also use -base, the large factor base to saturate the intervals with large squares.

+What this code does:

+It will roughly generate smooths that are of keysize/2.
+Normally with normal SIQS you cannot do this (unless you use a very small sieve interval).
+We achieve this by using multiple quadratic coefficients.
+You want to keep -lin_size relatively small and really increase quad_size, but I will need to optimize the calculations in sieve() first.
+Additionally, we really really need to saturate our sieve intervals with large squares.
+Since they wont increase the required amount of smooths and they will help to chip away at the bit length.